s-r-e-e-r-a-j/s-r-e-e-r-a-j/README.md

 - 🔍 I have an interest in creating ethical hacking tools and resources for legal and controlled use

+- ⚡ I am also interested in Arduino and ESP32 programming, exploring embedded systems and IoT development.

 - 🌟 I am open to collaborating on projects related to **programming**, **web development**, and **ethical hacking**.